NamesJoeyWheeler/PearsonDL/README.md

 - Login to the Pearson website.

-- Open up developer tools and go onto network.
+- Open up developer tools and go to the `network` tab.

 - Open the book on Pearson.

-- Now keep an eye out in developer tools (on the network tab) for something starting with 'manifest?password'.
+- Now keep an eye out in developer tools for something starting with 'manifest?password'.
 Copy that link.

   - The link should look something like this: